SPARE: Single-Pass Annotation with Reference-Guided Evaluation for Automatic Process Supervision and Reward Modelling: Introduction

 Parallel efforts aim to leverage valuable signals from reference reasoning traces, that are either \textit{existing} ground-truth or \textit{synthetically} generated rationales.
-For instance, \citet{li-etal-2023-making, khalifa-etal-2023-grace} generated step-level annotations by decomposing candidate and reference solutions into individual steps, performing alignment using dataset-specific discriminative models with limited applicability to challenging datasets like MATH~\cite{hendrycks-2021-competition-math}, and annotating steps in a restricted context where a candidate step is matched to a single reference step.
+For instance, \citet{li-etal-2023-making, khalifa-etal-2023-grace} generated step-level annotations by decomposing candidate and reference solutions into individual steps, performing alignment using dataset-specific discriminative models, and annotating steps in a restricted context where a candidate step is matched to a single reference step.
 AutoPRM~\cite{chen-etal-2024-autoprm} decomposes reference solutions into sub-questions and corresponding solutions to enable process supervision.
 However, their approach relies on an auxiliary model for data collection, which is trained using outputs from a more capable language model.
 More recently, GenRM~\cite{zhang2025genrm} employed reference-guided grading to train verifiers using synthetically generated rationales as references.
-However, GenRM is not a process supervision (PRM) model and relies on rationales generated by a more capable model than the one trained as the reward model.
-Similarly, ThinkPRM~\cite{khalifa2025thinkprm} utilized a more capable model to generate synthetic verification rationales, which were subsequently filtered to retain only those whose step annotations aligned with human-labeled steps in the PRM800K dataset~\cite{lightman2024lets}.
+However, GenRM is not a process supervision (PRM) model and relies on rationales from a more capable model than the one trained as the reward model.
+More recently, ThinkPRM~\cite{khalifa2025thinkprm} and R-PRM~\cite{she2025rprmreasoningdrivenprocessreward} utilized a more capable model to generate synthetic verification rationales, which were subsequently filtered to retain only those whose step annotations aligned with human-labeled steps in the PRM800K dataset~\cite{lightman2024lets}.
+While these approaches maximize the utility of available data, they depend on step labels for initialization or filtering, labels that are the end goal of process supervision itself and may not exist for other datasets or domains.